jiaozifs/jiaozifs.com/src/pages/index.md

 JiaoziFS is an industry-leading **Data-Centric Version Control** File System, helps ensure Responsible AI Engineering by improving **Data Versioning**, **Provenance**, and **Reproducibility**.

 Note:
-* The name Jiaozi pays tribute to the world's earliest paper money: Song Dynasty Jiaozi.
+* The name Jiaozi pays tribute to the world's earliest paper money: [Song Dynasty Jiaozi](https://en.wikipedia.org/wiki/Jiaozi_(currency)).
 * JiaoziFS is yet another implementation of [IPFS (InterPlanetary File System)](https://ipfs.tech/) as JiaoziFS will be compatible with the [implementation requirements](https://specs.ipfs.tech/architecture/principles/#ipfs-implementation-requirements) of IPFS.
 * As a filesystem of data versioning at scale, although JiaoziFS is built for machine learning, It has a wide range of use scenarios (refer A Universe of Uses) and can be seamlessly integrated into all your data stack.